About the Trauma Institute

 - Maimonides Medical Center – Adult Level I & Pediatric Level II

 - Peconic Bay Medical Center – Level III

 The Northwell Health Trauma Institute takes a proactive approach to preventing injuries through a number of dedicated programs.

 Adult and elderly programs

-Tai Chi for Arthritis: Tai Chi for Arthritis is an evidence-based fall prevention program that focuses on movement control, weight transference and the integration of mind and body.
+Tai Chi for Arthritis: Tai Chi for Arthritis is a free, evidence-based fall prevention program that focuses on movement control, weight transference and the integration of mind and body.
 This program meets twice a week for an hour over the span of eight weeks.
 Benefits of this program include improved physical condition, muscle strength, coordination and flexibility.
 For more information, contact (516) 562-1579.

 Pediatric and young adult programs

 We offer a variety of national programs through our partnerships with community centers, schools, parent organizations and religious organizations, in which education is provided for the entire family: children, teens, parents and grandparents.